acsone/bank-payment/account_payment_method_or_mode_fs_storage/README.rst

 For setting the Storage:

 #.
-Activate "Use On Payment Method" on storage (boolean on form of Storage)
+Activate "Use On Payment Method/Mode" on storage (boolean on form of Storage)
 #.
 Go to Invoicing/Accounting > Configuration > Payment Methods
 #.
 You can specify your storage on the payment method